OlivierMounicq/CSharpNotes/Basic-Framework/09-Collection.md

      * Copy : copies a contiguous of the array
      * ConstrainedCopy : atomic operation.
 All elements have to be copied otherwise the copy will be rollbacked

-###List<T> and ArrayList
+###List&lt;T&gt; and ArrayList

-- ArrayList and List<T> are dynamically sized
+- ArrayList and List&lt;T&gt; are dynamically sized
 - ArrayList is non generic and implements the IList interface
-- List<T> is generic and implements the IList<T> interface
+- List&lt;T&gt; is generic and implements the IList&lt;T&gt; interface
-- List<T> and ArrayList use internally the arrays of objects
+- List&lt;T&gt; and ArrayList use internally the arrays of objects
 - Appending elements is efficiency
 - Inserting elements could be slow
 - Best searching method : use the _BinarySearch_ on the sorted list otherwise each element must checked
-- List<T> is up to several times faster than ArrayList if T is a value type because List<T> avoids the overhead of boxing and unboxing elements
+- List&lt;T&gt; is up to several times faster than ArrayList if T is a value type because List&lt;T&gt; avoids the overhead of boxing and unboxing elements
-- If the element type is _value_, you may choose a List<T> (better performance)
+- If the element type is _value_, you may choose a List&lt;T&gt; (better performance)
 - Choose ArrayList if you want to use reflection.
 The reflection is easier in with non-generic type
 - _O(n)_